bigtreetech/BIGTREETECH_MMS/README.md

     * `-g`: get version

     * no flags for default `-i` install

+### Flash
+Both ViViD and Buffer MCU have built-in [Katapult (formerly known as CanBoot)](https://github.com/Arksine/katapult) for updating Klipper firmware.

+We recommend using the `flash.sh` script provided here to update the firmware of ViViD and Buffer, rather than directly using the Katapult command, as there will be an additional step to verify the binary content of the firmware, try to avoid startup issues caused by flashing incorrect firmware as much as possible.

+`flash.sh` will list devices with serial id containing `vivid` or `buffer`, select the device ID we want to flash to start flashing.
+If no parameter are included, the [factory firmware](./firmware/) will be flashed by default.
+We can also specify the binary file to be flashed through the `-f` parameter.

+for example:

+* `flash.sh`
+* `flash.sh -f ~/klipper/out/klipper.bin`

 ### 🐇 Acknowledgements
 The script implementation referenced the logic and some source code from the excellent project [Happy-Hare](https://github.com/moggieuk/Happy-Hare).